-- Heat 2 tablespoons oil in a large pan, add onions and garlic, and cook until onions become translucent.
+- Heat 2 tablespoons oil in a large pan, add onions,leeks and garlic cooking until onions become translucent.
 Add hominy to onion mixture and stir together.
 Add enchilada sauce, beer, salt, cumin, white pepper, cayenne pepper, garlic powder and oregano.
 Cook over low heat about 30 minutes, stirring occasionally.

 - In a separate pan, heat remaining oil and cook ground antelope until browned.
 Add antelope to hominy and enchilada sauce.
 Continue to cook on low heat for another 30 minutes.